roryk/junkdrawer/README.rst

 converts a juncs file to a file of sequences for the junctions.
 Usage is juncs2seq pathtofastafile basestokeep< juncsfile.
 Bases to keep is the bases to keep on each side of the splice junction.
 Requires samtools to be installed and in your path.
+Skips junctions that go through repeat regions (regions with lowercase letters in the genome file).

 .. _BEDTools: http://code.google.com/p/bedtools/